 What is a Consolidating Cash Flow Statement?

-Consolidating Cash Flow Reports are considered month end consolidation tools and are used by CFOs and Group Controllers to compare and consolidate subsidary cash flow statements.
-Some of the key functionality in this type of report is that it dynamically lists select subsidiaries across the columns complete with a consolidated total on the far right.
+Consolidating Cash Flow Reports are considered month-end consolidation tools and are used by CFOs and Group Controllers to compare and consolidate subsidiary cash flow statements.
+Key functionality in this type of report dynamically lists select subsidiaries across the columns with a consolidated total located on the far right.
 The report can be shown in any currency and the user can drill down on figures to review the underlying transactions.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Consolidating Cash Flow Statements

 Companies and organizations use Consolidating Cash Flow Statements to provide corporate executives with easy analysis through a single view of cash inflows and cash outflows across all subsidiaries.
-When used as part of good business practices in a Finance & Accounting Department, a company can improve its analytical speed and agility as well as reduce the risk that key contributors to consolidated cash flow results go undetected.
+When used as part of good business practices in a Finance & Accounting Department, a company can improve its analytical speed and agility, and reduce the risk of not detecting key contributors to consolidated cash flow results.

 Consolidating Cash Flow Statement Example